Online CBT Therapy

 What is Cognitive Behavioural Therapy (CBT)?

-We believe there are SIX fundamental principles of CBT
+In summary, we believe there are six fundamental principles of CBT:

 1. Evidence based and Effective

 CBT is based on evidence of what works.
 As a treatment, it has been subject to rigorous applied research and major research reviews over decades and has been shown to be the most effective treatment for a range of common psychological and emotional difficulties, including anxiety and depression.
 For these reasons it is the treatment of choice approved by the government’s official health watchdog, the National Institute of Clinical Health Excellence (NICE).